-Anyone who finds a distressed animal in Santa Cruz County can bring the animal to us at 1855 17th Ave., Santa Cruz, where we are open 24/7.
+Anyone who finds a distressed wild animal in Santa Cruz County can bring the animal to us at 1855 17th Ave., Santa Cruz, where we receive animals between 8 am and 8 pm.

-We give care and rescue instructions on this website, enabling the caller to safely handle and transport the animal to our facility where trained staff and volunteers examine it, give first aid, and determine its further needs.
-We work closely with veterinarians and wildlife management professionals to medically treat and rehabilitate orphaned, injured, sick, and oiled wildlife.
-The animal is then cared for until it can be released back into the wild.
+We give care and rescue instructions on this website and at 831-462-0726 to help the caller safely handle and transport the animal to our facility where trained staff and volunteers examine it, give first aid, and determine its further needs.
+We work closely with veterinarians to medically treat and rehabilitate orphaned, injured, sick, and oiled wildlife.
+The animals are cared for until they can be safely released back into the wild.